koajs/koa/docs/migration.md

 1. Wrap all your current middleware in `koa-convert`
 2. Test
-3. `npm outdated` to see which koa middleware is outdated
+3. `npm outdated` to see which Koa middleware is outdated
 4. Update one outdated middleware, remove using `koa-convert`
 5. Test
 6. Repeat steps 3-5 until you're done